SmURFP: Chromophore availability in cells and mice

 Despite showing comparable biophysical brightness to eGFP when purified protein was normalized, this was not seen in living cells.
 This suggested there was not enough chromophore (biliverdin) within cells.
 Addition of biliverdin increased fluorescence, but smURFP with biliverdin was not comparable to eGFP.
 Biliverdin has two carboxylates at neutral pH and this is inhibiting cellular entry.
 Biliverdin dimethyl ester is a more hydrophobic analog and readily crosses the cellular membrane. smURFP with biliverdin dimethyl ester shows comparable fluorescence to eGFP in cells and is brighter than bacterial phytochrome fluorescent proteins.

+The free chromophore can be differentiated from chromophore attached to smURFP by fluorescence lifetime imaging (FLIM) in living cells.
+Free biliverdin dimethyl ester (BVMe2) has a fluorescence lifetime of 0.586 ns, while BVMe2 attached to smURFP has a fluorescence lifetime of 1.27 ns.

 In mice, smURFP fluorescence is visible in HT1080 tumor xenografts without exogenous biliverdin, but fluorescence is less than coral-derived red fluorescent proteins, mCherry and mCardinal.
 Visible fluorescence is not always usable fluorescence and fluorescent proteins should always be compared to other useful, genetically encoded fluorescent proteins.
 Intravenous injection of exogenous biliverdin or biliverdin dimethyl ester does not increase fluorescence of smURFP expressed in tumors after 1 to 24 hours.
 Mass spectrometry showed that the ester groups were rapidly removed from biliverdin dimethyl ester.
 Addition of 25 μM biliverdin or biliverdin dimethyl ester dramatically increased fluorescence of excised tumors and smURFP is present without chromophore.
 Further research is necessary to optimize chromophore availability in mice to obtain fluorescence comparable or greater than coral-derived red fluorescent proteins.

 Adding chromophore to cells

-Biliverdin dimethyl ester, biliverdin, and phycocyanobilin are commercially available from Frontier Scientific.
 Biliverdin dimethyl ester, biliverdin, or phycocyanobilin is dissolved in DMSO at a concentration of 5 mM.
 The solution is very dark and pipette vigorously to ensure all is dissolved.
 Biliverdin dimethyl ester is not soluble in common buffers, including phosphate buffered saline (PBS) or Hank's balanced salt solution (HBSS).
 Add 1-5 μM biliverdin dimethyl ester in media or buffer containing 10% fetal bovine serum (FBS).
 Add 25 μM biliverdin (not as membrane permeant) to cells.
 Biliverdin does not saturate the smURFP sites and does not achieve maximum fluorescence intensity.
 Biliverdin dimethyl ester should be used to get maximum fluorescence intensity.
 Incubate smURFP with chromophore for as long as possible to increase protein accumulation caused by enhanced protein stability with chromophore.
 Leave chromophore for a minimum of 3 hours and 24 h is recommended.
 Remove chromophore, wash with media containing 10% FBS, and image in media lacking phenol red or imaging buffer.